mdfjoseph/UFOs/README.md

 ## Summary

 ### Drawback
-I would recommend creating dropdown list in the search filter boxes because having to randomly enter in information could be cumbersome.
+I would recommend creating a dropdown list in the search filter boxes because having to randomly enter in information could be cumbersome.

 ### Recommendations
 Please find below my recommendations for further development of this webpage: